bass crumhorn in f and alto crumhorn in f,

 Preamble: The crumhorn has nothing to do with the brass-wind instrument

 horn (except that's a wind instrument too).

 The name "crumhorn" leads away from a medieval instrument.
-This instrument has a cylindrical bored straight tube that's finished with an animal horn (from a cow or a goat) as bell.
-This kind exists still today as the chanter for the bagpipes "gaide" and "bock".
-The look of the second and possibly older kind of the crumhorn reminds of the medieval instrument.
-These instruments have a cylindrical bored straight tube.
+This instrument has a cylindrical bored straight tube that's finished with an animal horn (from cattle or goat) as bell.
+This kind exists still today as the chanter for some bagpipes, e.g. the "gaide" and the "bock".
+Another version of the crumhorn has a cylindrical bored straight tube.
 A short tube is rectangularly mounted at this lower end.
 Another short tube is mounted at that free end rectangular to the first short tube and parallel to the long tube.
-This short tube is finished with a moderate large bell.
-This construction don't need the technical difficult curve of the tube.
+This short tube is finished with a large bell.
+This construction avoids technical difficult curve of tube.